Dejan Radonjić (footballer)

-Dejan Radonjić (born 23 July 1990) is a Croatian professional footballer who plays as a forward for HNK Šibenik of the Croatian First Football League.
+Dejan Radonjić (born 23 July 1990) is a German former professional footballer who played as a forward.

 Club career

 Radonjić signed with Istra 1961 in the summer of 2013.

 Radonjić transferred to Dinamo Zagreb for a fee of €500,000 after an impressive first season in Prva HNL.
 He made his debut for Dinamo Zagreb on 18 July 2014 in a 4–0 win against Slaven Belupo.
 On 4 August 2014, Dejan rejoined Istra 1961 on loan after failing to secure a spot in the starting eleven.

 On 26 August 2015, Radonjić joined Israeli side Maccabi Tel Aviv on a one-year loan deal from Dinamo Zagreb a day after Maccabi qualified to the Champions League group stage.
 On 12 September, Radonjić made his debut against Ironi Kiryat Shmona.

 After two seasons on loan at Lokomotiva Zagreb, Radonjić was moved there fully on a year-long contract.

 On 26 June 2019, he joined Russian Premier League club PFC Krylia Sovetov Samara.
 On 26 August 2020, he terminated his contract with Krylia Sovetov by mutual consent.
-He subsequently signed for Chinese Super League club Qingdao.
+He subsequently signed for Chinese Super League club Qingdao FC.

+On 29 April 2022, Radonjić signed with Chinese Super League club Tianjin Jinmen Tiger.

 Anorthosis Famagusta

-On 28 July 2022, Radonjić joined Anorthosis Famagusta F.C. of the Cypriot First Division on a one-year deal.
+On 28 July 2022, Radonjić joined Anorthosis Famagusta FC of the Cypriot First Division on a one-year deal.